LancePowers/newRoulette/readme.md

 Starting list of to dos:

-1. create a chip object we can add via DOM with -- Lance chip image: bet amount:
+1. create a chip object we can add via DOM with chip image: bet amount:
     odds: